Entrepreneurs are powering two of the biggest current consumer trends, the gig and the online marketplace economies.

 Offering cash flow and budget management functionalities to vendors, seamlessly integrated into their banking journey, can provide a helping hand.

-By taking ownership of the banking relationship with vendors, marketplaces can gain access to crucial data insights regarding transaction history and provide a consolidated view of cash flow from one simple destination.
+By taking ownership of the banking relationship with vendors, marketplaces and online marketplaces can gain access to crucial data insights regarding transaction history and provide a consolidated view of cash flow from one simple destination.

 3. Digital wallets